syntaxkiller/voice-transcription/README.md

 - Verify that you're in a reasonably quiet environment
 - Try adjusting your microphone volume in Windows settings

+#### Long model loading time
+- The Vosk speech recognition model is loaded in the background
+- Loading progress is displayed in the status bar
+- First-time loading can take 10-30 seconds depending on your system
+- The application remains responsive during loading

 #### Text not appearing in applications
 - Make sure the target application has focus when transcribing
 - Try using clipboard output instead (in Options)